-5 Steps to Improving Your Reading Skills in Spanish
+5 Steps to Improving Your Reading Skills in another Language

-From a traditional school approach, reading in Spanish (or any foreign language) was more about:
+From a traditional school approach, reading in a foreign language was more about:

 - Reading a text out loud